sskorol/xgo_ros/README.md

 sudo reboot
 ```

-After rebooting, you should be able to use `ttyAMA0` for serial communication and `ttyS0` for Bluetooth, without any permission issues.
+After rebooting, you should be able to use `ttyAMA0` for serial communication and `ttyS0` for Bluetooth without any permission issues.
-These steps are requried to make XGO accept serial commands and to control the robot via BT joystick.
+These steps are required to make XGO accept serial commands and control the robot via the BT joystick.
 Note that assigning BT to `ttyS0`` makes it less stable.
-And sometimes you may see random disconnects.
+And sometimes, you may see random disconnects.
 But it's better than sacrificing the main serial channel to the less stable port.

 ### Additional dependencies